Asterisk-Light/FilesHW/README.md

 # FilesHW
 <<<<<<< HEAD

-ok look here, why did you have to do this Anthony, why did you have to do this???
+Ok look here, why did you have to do this Anthony, why did you have to do this???
 =======
-ok anthony why u making us do this??
+Anthony, i got enough to deal, i dont need this as well
->>>>>>> 179b8f7dd99c2c9425dd553dff3f8d8b5607bd92
+>>>>>>>